 The financial considerations when choosing to undertake a postgraduate course in teacher training play a huge part in whether you go ahead with your application.
 The UK Government has heeded this, and every year makes available a range of generous bursaries for those looking to take a year to study a PGCE in subjects where teachers are in short supply.

 You don’t need to apply for a tax-free bursary; once you are enrolled on your PGCE course and if you meet the eligibility criteria, you will begin receiving payments in equal monthly instalments – directly into your bank account – for the duration of your course.

 For certain subject areas, there are scholarships available for those who are passionate about their subject and have the potential to be an inspirational teacher.
-Scholarships are finite, so are awarded on a scale basis in partnership with highly regarded professional subject associations to the most gifted trainees in physics, maths, chemistry, computing or geography.
+Scholarships are finite, so are awarded on a scale basis in partnership with highly regarded professional subject associations to the most gifted trainees in physics, maths, chemistry, and computing.

 Tuition Fee and Maintenance Loans

 As with all other postgraduate courses, regardless of your qualifications and the subject you want to teach, Tuition Fee and Maintenance Loans are available.
 You can apply for both a Tuition Fee Loan - to cover course costs – and a Maintenance Loan - to help with your living costs while you are studying.